-If you’re brave enough to share, it will only take a split second to know their true feelings on your little one’s potential name, and odds are pretty high that they’re not going to like it.
-If they hate the name, they will let you know with a passive-aggressive “OOooOH…” Their voice will trill, trail off, and most likely be followed by any (or all) of the following:
+If you’re brave enough to share, it will only take a split second to know their true feelings on your little one’s potential moniker, and odds are pretty high that they’re not going to like it.
+If they hate it, they will let you know with a passive-aggressive “OOooOH…” Their voice will trill, trail off, and most likely be followed by any (or all) of the following:

 “Well… that’s nice.”

 “Are you naming them after the singer/celeb/literary character/politician/author/mutual friend/mutual friend’s child/mutual friend’s pet/mutual friend’s child’s imaginary friend?”

 “Have you considered [insert some random hideous name here]?”

 “Wasn’t there a serial killer with that name?”

 But before you bury your favorite name in a pile of hormones and snotty tear-filled tissues, put down the Sharpie and the baby name book, and let me tell you why you shouldn’t ditch your prime choice just yet.
 Here are seven reasons why your baby name (probably) rocks:

 1. You like it.
 ‘Nuff said.

 2. Your partner likes it.
 If you’re lucky (unlucky?) enough to have a partner who has an opinion on the name of your baby, then you know that the moons must all align in the fourth house of Jupiter in order to come up with a name that you both like.
 If you’re lucky enough to have that happen, it’s best not to anger the gods.